Preparing a Vita/Resume

 If you are uncertain as to whether you should use a vita or a resume, you should discuss the matter with a mentor, career counselor, or trusted member of the field.

 It could be helpful to ask yourself the question “Is my academic scholarship relevant for this position?”
 If the answer is “yes” then you are probably going to want to use a vita.
 Most likely, however, if you are applying to graduate school after recently completing your bachelor’s degree, you will use a resume format as you do not have an extended academic background yet.
-Click here to link to the resume writing portion of the Career Services website.
+Click here to link to the resume writing portion of the Career Development Center website.

 What to Include in a Vita: